joyhuan/joyhuanqi/README.md

 # My Personal Website (https://joyhuanqi.com/)

 This was Project 1 of CS 1300 Web Design at Cornell.
-I used to edit in my Cornell github, but it had some limitations to hosts.

 # Stage One: Heroku

 I used Heroku Host when I finished the school project.
 The major two reasons are:
-- It was recommended by the professor (potentially as a way to get around with limitations of Cornell Github; but the limitations are for good reasons - Academic Integrity)
+- It was recommended by the professor (potentially as a way to get around with limitations of Cornell Github; but the limitations are for good reason - Academic Integrity)
 - I attended a workshop held by Hubspot which shows how Heruku can process users' input to a backend database in my freshman year.
 Since then I always wanted to try host something in Heroku.
 However, it has three major drawbacks:
 - It takes really long to load the page